 The Roland U-220 is a very basic sound/synth module with virtually no frills.
 But that may in fact be an advantage because it does what it does VERY well.

 In its day the U-220 retailed for well over $1,200.
-The Roland web site lists the last retail price at $1,095.
+The Roland web site listed the last retail price at $1,095.
 The current value (depending on condition) is likely to be between AUD $100 to $150.
+At any more than AUD $200 and you're just not getting value for money (though some eBay sellers might strongly disagree ;-)

 Roland U-220 Documents, Info and Work Sheets: